 A book store is operated on the campus by the Retail Division of LifeWay Christian Resources of the Southern Baptist Convention.
 Students receive a discount on most class-related books when paying by cash or check.
-Office and general supplies, music, gifts, and dry cleaning and laundry services are among the many products and services that may be found at the book store.
 The book store also employs many students and their family members during their stay at seminary.